-The Palazzo Chigi is located in Via Chigi, a side street of Via San Lorenzo.
+The Palazzo Chigi is located in Via Chigi, a side street of the Via San Lorenzo.
 The building was constructed in the second half of the 15th century, commissioned by Carlo d’Antonio Caetani, a wealthy merchant originally from Pisa.

 In the early 16th century, when the Chigi family bought the palace, it acquired its current name.

 It is an imposing and massive building, an impression reinforced by its huge tower.